ivanmolto/ozono/README.md

 ## USAGE

-You can profile Users/Wallets, NFT collections and POAP events.
+You can profile Donations, Governance, Users/Wallets, NFT collections and POAP events.

 ## LICENSE